stubbscroll/SOLVER/readme.txt

   delay the delayed duplicate detection for several generations when the size of the current generation is low compared to the number of all visited positions?
+- bfs2 is much better than bfsd, but the memory requirements are pretty hefty. find further improvements, that would allow us to search farther in graphs where most states are unreachable

 to compile (in windows):